Discover the cuisine of the North Island and savour the wide range of tasty offerings featured on this culinary tour.

 Day 3: Coromandel – Rotorua – Lake Taupo

-(Jet boat to Mokoia Island visit with a Powhiri followed by a cultural performance, Huka Falls, Luxury Dinner/fishing cruise).
+(Jetboat to Mokoia Island/walk, Huka Falls, Luxury Dinner/fishing cruise).

-(Winery Lunch and tastings, Dinner cooking class with local produce)
+(Winery Lunch and tastings, Or.
+Cooking class with local produce)

 (Chocolate Company, Honey Farm, visit Food Forest Organics)